testinprod-io/op-erigon/README.md

 tar -zcvf backup.tar.gz
 ```
 ### 2. Configuring op-erigon
 There are three options to run op-erigon.
-You have to set required flags described above.
+Please refer to the preceding descriptions for the required flags.
 1. Build from the source
 ```bash
 (build from the source)